DemonicTricycle/DemonicTricycle-ELECH309/docs/project.md

 This breakdown will ease the writing of each module's code, and improve its readability and access for developpers and integrators.
 It will also facilitate the processing optimization that can be done in order to stay within the limits of our microcontroller.

-The data transmission over audio can also ne broken down into two submodules: Analog acquisition chain & Digital demodulation.
+The data transmission over audio can also be broken down into two submodules: Analog acquisition chain & Digital demodulation.

 ## Technical Solutions
 In order to build each module, we need to decide how everything will work.
 We start from already given information from the project's details[^1], as well as ideas we have about the functionning of each part.
 We then either test or simulate these ideas to confirm our chosen path.
 If successful, or sufficient enough, we can then continue with it and advance developement.